katzenpost/katzenpost/drafts/certificate.rst

 .. rubric:: Abstract

-This document proposes a certificate format that Katzenpost mix server and directory authority server will use.
+This document proposes a certificate format that Katzenpost mix server, directory authority server and clients will use.

 .. contents:: :local: